marrbor/go-state-machine/README.md

 ## usage
 1. write Plant UML state machine diagram.
 1. write state transition code:
-    1. Prototype of action function is `func()`
+    1. Prototype of action function is `func()` (No arguments/No return values).
-    1. Prototype of guard function is `func() bool`
+    1. Prototype of guard function is `func() bool` (No arguments).
     1. Prototype of entry/exit function is `func()` (No arguments/No return values).
-    1. Prototype of do-function is `func()` (No arguments/No return values).
+    1. Prototype of do-action function is `func() time.Duration` (No arguments).
-      - do-function must not break its procedure. when error occurred, logged it.
-      - Have to make a `chan string` and set it into the last arguments of `NewStateMachine`.
-      - Have to listen this channel in the function.
-      - When receive a string (the content is the state name) from this channel, do-function have to do closing procedure and call `FinishDoAction` with state name.
+      - do-action function must return time.Duration value.
+State machine set timer for returned duration and when timer expired, call do-action function again.
+      - do-action function may return zero (and minus) time.Duration value.
+In this case, state machine never call do-action function again.
-    1. Both action and guard function must be started with upper case since they will be called from [reflect package](https://golang.org/pkg/reflect/).
+    1. All action, guard, entry, exit, and do-action must be started with upper case since they will be called from external [reflect package](https://golang.org/pkg/reflect/).
-    1. generate StateMachine via `NewStateMachine` function with the Plant UML state machine diagram.
+    1. Generate StateMachine via `NewStateMachine` function with the Plant UML state machine diagram.
       - `NewStateMachine` parsed given diagram.
 When any non implement action and/or guard methods found, `NewStateMachine` will return error.
     1. Start StateMachine with `Run` method.
     1. send Event to StateMachine